nodejs/board/DIRECTOR_HANDBOOK.md

 ## Amendments; Updates

-These governance guidelines and standards shall be reviewed periodically by the Board in consultation with legal counsel, or an authorized committee of the Board, and may be amended, updated or repealed by the Board of a duly authorized committee thereof as appropriate.
+These governance guidelines and standards shall be reviewed periodically by the Board or an authorized committee of the Board, in consultation with legal counsel, and may be amended, updated or repealed by the Board or a duly authorized committee thereof as appropriate.

 As approved by the Board of Directors on __________, 2017